How long are the visits & how are they conducted?

 For best videoconferencing results, we recommend using a computer with a webcam.
 Phones and tablets with cameras will work, however, if that is your only option.
 If using a phone or tablet, make sure you have downloaded and installed the GoToMeeting app on your device, and also that you have the email account on your device that you used to book the appointment.
 The link for the videoconference will be sent to that email address just prior to your appointment.
 Clicking on that link will make the GoToMeeting videoconference open and begin.

 During your first appointment, your clinician will get to know you better by taking a complete history and listening carefully to your symptoms and concerns.
 Your clinician will then discuss your diagnosis with you and go over treatment recommendations, discuss any problems or concerns, and outline the next steps in your care.

 Will I be prescribed medication during my first visit?

 Depending on your clinician’s assessment of your symptoms, yes, a medication may be recommended.
 Non-controlled medications would be able to be called in or electronically prescribed to your local pharmacy for pick up.
 However, if a controlled medication being suggested, an in-person physical visit in our office would be required before your clinician would be allowed to prescribe it to you.

 What if I have issues or a reaction to my medication?

 For emergency issues, please go to the closest emergency room for an evaluation.
-For non-emergent issues, you may contact our Nurse On Call.
-Simply email us your question, and the nurse will promptly get back to you with the appropriate recommendation.
+For non-emergent issues, you can email us your question at Contact Us and we will promptly get back to you with the appropriate recommendation.
 If you would rather contact us by phone, you can call 855-677-1677 (855-1MPP-1MPP) and select the option for the Nurse On Call.